---

 ## Capabilities

-### UUID Generation
+### Unique Identifier Generation

 - **`fetch-uuid`** — Generates a UUID v4 or v7 (single or batch) and returns the UUID string along with version and count metadata.